pauwels-labs/flux-infra/README.md

   - The requirement for being bundled together for deployment should probably be either timing or dependency based

+- Use kustomization instead of helm when possible for better CRD management

+- When setting up a policy/role for service account access to vault secrets, you can use metadata from the SA token to define the access path, but you need to know the kubernetes auth accessor ID e.g. secrets/data/{{identity.entity.aliases.auth_kubernetes_fe3d9e77.metadata.service_account_namespace}}/{{identity.entity.aliases.auth_kubernetes_fe3d9e77.metadata.service_account_name}}

 ## Secrets to automate

 Bootstraping the cluster is a bit of a tricky matter.
 Some components,